tchiotludo/akhq/README.md

 /!\ Do not commit this part of `application.yml`.
 A more secure way to configure your local development Kafka server is described in the Micronaut doc, chapter ["Application Configuration"](https://docs.micronaut.io/1.3.0.M1/guide/index.html#config).

 Now you should be able to build the project with Gradle.
-Therefore go to the Gradle view in IDEA, select _Tasks > build > build_.
+Therefore, go to the Gradle view in IDEA, select _Tasks > build > build_.
 If an error occurs saying that any filename is too long: move your project directory to a root directory in your filesystem or as a fix (only for testing purposes) set the argument `-x test` to skip tests temporarily.